JohnAnselmi/gravity-forms-react-native/README.md

 # gravity-forms-react-native

-A React Native module for seamlessly integrating Gravity Forms from WordPress into your mobile application.
+A React Native package for seamlessly integrating Gravity Forms from WordPress into your mobile applications.
+This package provides components to render Gravity Forms, handle form submission, and validate form inputs directly from a React Native app.

 ## Table of Contents